Desperados: Wanted Dead or Alive

 Desperados: Wanted Dead or Alive is a real-time tactics video game developed by Spellbound Entertainment and published by Infogrames for Microsoft Windows.

 In the game, the player controls up to six characters in an Old West setting.
 The protagonist is a worldly knife-fighter and gunslinger, John Cooper, who sets out to capture a notorious train-robber named "El Diablo" and claim the bounty on his head.
-As Cooper sets off on his quest, he is aided by five other friends and they work together in a real-time, stealth-based structure very similar to that introduced in Commandos: Behind Enemy Lines, although all-out gunfights are still highly possible in the game.
+As Cooper sets off on his quest, he is aided by five companions and they work together in a real-time, stealth-based structure, although all-out gunfights are still highly possible in the game.

-A sequel called Desperados 2: Cooper's Revenge was released in late March 2006.
-A second sequel, Helldorado (announced as expansion pack Desperados 2: Conspiracy but made into a full game) was released in mid-2007 in Germany.
-The English version was released in some regions in November 2007.